VargaJoe/sn-miniapp-02/README.md

 Search Users app for sensenet SPA development with React and Typescript

+> This miniapp was in very early stage, newer version can be found among sensenet's [sn-client](https://github.com/SenseNet/sn-client) monorepo examples.

 ## Package content

 - An example tasklist React SPA with sensenet repository login, written in Typescript ✨